obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    is being saved/loaded.

    :param callback:     Callback to use when saving/loading a scene
-                        collection.
+                        collection
-   :param private_data: Private data associated with the callback.
+   :param private_data: Private data associated with the callback

 ---------------------------------------